There are various causes of blistering gel coat and not all of them are as serious as one might first think.

 would be a 50% scale deflection.
 This equates to 15 on the 10-20 scale.

 If the readings are acceptable then all that is required is to remove all the antifouling back to clean dry gel coat, full abrasion and applying the chosen epoxy as per manufacturers instructions.
 Avoid cold damp days, Avoid applying late afternoons at the beginning and end of the year as condensation will ruin the epoxy if it has not cured by that time.
 Avoid applying too early in the day at the beginning and end of the year because the condensation will not have dried.
-Don't waste your expensive Epoxy for the sake of waiting for the right time to apply.
+Don't waste your expensive epoxy for the sake of waiting for the right time to apply.